Interest tax relief

 You can claim this tax relief for the purchase or extension of your main residence in Jersey.

-- the relief is only given using the marginal tax calculation
+- the relief is only available at the marginal relief tax rate calculation

 - there is a capital restriction of £300,000